 Information for karma yogis/wwoofers

 Thank you for your interest in volunteering at Viveka Gardens Yoga Farm.
-The purpose of a retreat place is to leave behind mundane matters to go within and find inspiration.
-Through your efforts on the land and in the inside spaces you can contribute to the higher and more peaceful vibration that facilitates this for all who come here, including yourself.
-If you are new to ashram-style life there may be some aspects that give the opportunity to go with the flow.
+The purposes of a retreat place are to leave behind mundane matters, go within and find inspiration.
+You can contribute to the higher and more peaceful vibration here with your effort.
+This benefits all who come here, including yourself.
+If you are new to ashram-style life there may be some challenges.
 Please read the following notes to help you decide if this is the right place for you.
 There is an application form at the end.

 Karma Yoga is one of the four paths of yoga.
 You can approach your time here in a spirit of simple work exchange, and possibly in addition, of karma yoga.
 Please read this blog that describes what karma yoga is, and reflect if this makes sense and is of interest to you.
 Tasks include gardening and other work on the land, cleaning and cooking.
-If you have admin, marketing or other skills you are happy to share, that is also appreciated.
+Admin, marketing or other skills are also valuable.
 You will be supported and trained but it’s important that you are a self-starter, and especially, finisher.

 - ad hoc training in horticulture according to the tasks in hand of the season